 “If ACCA is not recognized in India, then what is the point of it?"

 “Is ACCA recognized in India?”

-An ACCA qualification equips you with well-rounded finance skills with practical application in other industries, such as Accounting Advisory (IFRS), Risk Advisory, Mergers & Acquisitions, Valuations, Internal Audit, Assurance, International Taxation, Transfer Pricing, Forensic Auditing, Financial Reporting etc. I have also come across professionals such as lawyers and business owners who take up ACCA to add to their as the financial knowledge in their field of work.
+An ACCA qualification equips you with well-rounded finance skills with practical application in other industries, such as Accounting Advisory (IFRS), Risk Advisory, Mergers & Acquisitions, Valuations, Internal Audit, Assurance, International Taxation, Transfer Pricing, Forensic Auditing, Financial Reporting etc. I have also come across professionals such as lawyers and business owners who take up ACCA to add value to their financial knowledge in their field of work.
 This is because ACCA is application-based, which means you have to learn concepts and then apply them to real-life scenario.

 Scope for ACCA in India

 There is a lack of awareness about ACCA in India, that is because Indian firms do not recognize ACCA.
 Companies founded and based in India follow ICAI (Institute of Chartered Accountants of India).
 But the scope of ACCA is rapidly growing in India.
 ACCA qualified professionals are securing high-profile jobs across several countries and are being hired by MNCs in India.
 As an ACCA qualified, you’re eligible for different career opportunities in India as well as overseas.
 You qualify yourself to become a Financial Consultant, securing a professional profile abroad, or starting up your own business.